 7 | Kick off the tests by running tofu init and tofu test .
 Note that the init command sets backend=false to

 skip backend initialization.
-Later in this post, you’ll start using remote backends with
+Later in this post, you’ll start using backends with

 Add, commit, and push all the changes to the opentofu-tests